Mingbaof/CodingAssessmentJ202509084/README.md

 ## Where files go

-- JSON/CSV are written to `app/api-php/storage/`.
+- JSON/CSV are written to `api-php/public/storage/`.
-- Logs at `app/api-php/logs/app.log`.
+- Logs at `api-php/public/logs/app.log`.

 ## Notes

 - For Custom Connections, the **tenant is implicit**; pass an empty string for the `$xeroTenantId` parameter with the PHP SDK.
-- The server obtains access tokens via `client_credentials`; no refresh token is used — request a new token when needed.
+- The server obtains access tokens via `client_credentials`; no refresh token is used.
+We will request a new token when needed.